None Dare Call It Conspiracy!

 Kilgallen, February 1964

-to swallow those stories of UFO's to know that Dorothy Kilgallen knew more then us.
-And who would question that Marilyn Monroe,
+have to swallow those stories of UFO's to know that Dorothy Kilgallen knew more than us.
+And who would question that Marilyn

-had the inside track on the men from the top.
-So why should we reminisce upon their untimely demise, when we have such fond
+Monroe, had the inside track on the men from the top.
+So why should we reminisce upon their untimely demise, when we have

 The Lie That Linked CIA to the Kennedy Assassination by Max Holland